arivictor/intentional-architecture-in-python/book/6-ports-adapters.md

 3. When you need to swap infrastructure, add another production adapter
 4. Don't create implementations you don't use

-We built three repository adapters because we wanted to demonstrate swappability and show that no external dependencies are needed.
-Your application might only need SQLite for everything, or PostgreSQL + in-memory for tests.
+We built three repository adapters for each repository port because we wanted to demonstrate swappability and show that no external dependencies are needed.
+Your application might only need one SQLite adapter for production and one in-memory adapter for tests.
 Build what you need, when you need it.

 Architecture serves the problem.
 Not the pattern collection.

-## The Architecture Is Complete
+## The Complete Picture

+Let's step back and see what we've built.

+We started this chapter with a dependency problem.
+Use cases were coupled to infrastructure.
+We couldn't test without databases.
+We couldn't swap implementations without changing application code.

+We solved it in two parts:

+**Part 1: Ports**—We defined abstract interfaces that specify what the application needs from infrastructure. `MemberRepository` declares `get_by_id()` and `save()`. `NotificationService` declares `send_booking_confirmation()`.
+Use cases depend on these abstractions, inverting the traditional dependency flow.

+**Part 2: Adapters**—We implemented concrete classes that fulfill the port contracts.
+We built repository adapters (SQLite, JSON files, in-memory storage) and service adapters (SMTP email, console output).
+Each adapter translates between domain concepts and infrastructure primitives.

+The result is hexagonal architecture:

+1. **Domain layer**: Entities and business rules that don't depend on anything
+2. **Application layer**: Use cases that depend only on ports
+3. **Ports**: Abstract interfaces that define contracts
+4. **Adapters**: Concrete implementations that connect to infrastructure
+5. **Dependency injection**: Configuration that wires it all together

+The dependencies flow inward.
+Infrastructure depends on application.
+Application depends on domain.
+Nothing flows outward.

+This isn't just theory.
+We've built a working system.
+You can test use cases in milliseconds with in-memory adapters.
+You can swap from SQLite to PostgreSQL by changing one line in the dependency injection container.
+You can deploy the same application code with different infrastructure configurations.

-You started with a problem: use cases need infrastructure, but depending on it violates the dependency rule.
+You started with tightly coupled use cases that couldn't be tested or flexibly deployed.

-You defined ports in Chapter 7—abstractions that specify what the application needs without dictating how it's provided.
+You defined ports—abstractions that specify what the application needs without dictating how it's provided.

 You've now implemented adapters—concrete classes that fulfill those contracts using real infrastructure.